Better Fit: Accommodate Variations in Clothing Types for Virtual Try-on

 \subsection{Experimental Setup}

-\tinytit{Datasets} We tested our training paradigm and evaluation metrics on VITON-HD\cite{VITON-HD}.
+\tinytit{Datasets} We tested our training paradigm and evaluation metrics on VITON-HD \cite{VITON-HD}.
 The VITON-HD dataset contains 14,221 training samples and 2,032 testing samples.
 We conduct unpaired try-on experiments on two test sets: Unpair-2032 and Cross-27.
 Unpair-2032 is the original test set of VITON-HD, composed of random try-on combinations of 2032 test samples.
 Cross-27 is a manually curated cross-try-on benchmark.
 We selected 27 samples from the VITON-HD test set by considering three dimensions: long sleeves / short sleeves / sleeveless, long/short lengths, and \textit{Interfered} / \textit{Non-Interfered}.
-We performed cross-try-on among these samples to obtain 729 try-on groups.
+Specifically, for each condition, we select three samples by considering different body shapes and poses.
+The selected samples in Cross-27 are shown in Fig. \ref{fig:benchmark_1}, and each person image corresponds to a clothing image.
+Cross-27 Benchmark is used for evaluating the cross-try-on performance with various and challenging try-on conditions, and 729 (i.e., $27\times27$) try-on images in total are obtained.
 Our training and testing were both conducted at a resolution of $512\times384$.

+Fig. \ref{fig:benchmark_reb} compares the distribution of try-on situations covered by Unpair-2032 and Cross-27, where Cross-27 exhibits a more balanced distribution.
+Try-on situations in blue and orange are less challenging, resulting in a bias on easy samples for VITON-HD.

 \tit{Evaluation} The FID\cite{FID}, KID\cite{KID}, SDR, and S-LPIPS metrics are used for calculating results.
 The FID and KID metrics use the official implementation from Torch Metric\cite{CleanFID}.
 SDR, S-LPIPS metrics require the compared images to have the same resolution, so we resize the ground truth images from $1024\times768$ resolution to $512\times384$ resolution for calculation.